brootaylor/bostontparty-v2/src/_content/pages/contact/contact.md

 title: "Get in touch"
 summary: "Get in touch with us and find directions to Boston T Party."
 lead:
-  - "We would love to hear from you!"
+  - "We would love to hear from you."
 intro: "Please complete the form below with your requirements and we’ll get back to you as soon as we can."

 bodyClass: "contact"